AJGreaves/familyhub/testing.md

 1. **Custom modal opacity issues**

-    - The entire contence of my custom search modal was becoming transparent when I tried to use the opacity css property on it's container.
+    - The entire contents of my custom search modal was becoming transparent when I tried to use the opacity css property on it's container.
     - To solve this I switched to using rgba values instead, which have built in transparency but do not effect any further elements contained within.
 ```css
 #search-modal {